 Cloud computing, which includes services such as Amazon Web Services (AWS) and Microsoft Azure, is much cheaper and more flexible than traditional computing methods.
 If you’re still using on-premises equipment or even a desktop computer, it’s time to consider switching to cloud computing.
 Here are 8 of the best reasons why!

-The public cloud service providers, such as Amazon, Google and Microsoft offer a more secure environment than you could ever hope to have with your on-premise servers.
-The security breaches are rare because of human mistakes and not from the data storage company.
-Log-in credentials, disgruntled employees, accidental deletions, insecure wi-fi connections and other employee mishaps happen but can be prevented with proper tools and training.
+The public cloud service providers, such as Amazon, Google, and Microsoft offer a more secure environment than you could ever hope to have with your on-premise servers.
+Security breaches are rare because of human mistakes and not from the data storage company.
+Log-in credentials, disgruntled employees, accidental deletions, insecure wi-fi connections, and other employee mishaps happen but can be prevented with proper tools and training.

 Think about physical security: you’re own server could be vulnerable or even inaccessible if someone were able to infiltrate a building – but when information is hosted remotely, there are safety standards such as having 24/7 staff monitoring and securing entrances at each of these remote locations, including many other things that reduce risk.